I have spent many enjoyable hours in my life making lovely items from scraps of material. I hope I can inspire some of you.

 - Dresden Plate template(s) which can be readily obtained from craft shops or online... or you can make your own!
 (See link below.)

-- Arrange the petals in the order that you want them, as shown below.
+- Arrange the petals in the order that you want them, as shown above.

-To neaten off the outer edge of the flower, allowing about 5 mm, turn the edge over to the wrong side, as shown below, and tack all the way round.
-Press gently.*
+- To neaten off the outer edge of the flower, allowing about 5 mm, turn the edge over to the wrong side, as shown below, and tack all the way around.

 When pressing, use plenty of steam, but be careful not to have the iron too hot as it can distort the fabric.

-Step 4, make the centre of the flower
+Step 4: Make the Center of the Flower

-- Cut out a circle of cardboard large enough to overlap the hole in the centre of your stitched round of petals.*
+- Cut out a circle of cardboard large enough to overlap the hole in the center of your stitched round of petals.*

 - Cut a piece of fabric big enough for it to be folded over the cardboard circle.
 Be reasonably generous here and allow at least 1 cm.
 You don't want your finished product to fray.